 Top Stories From 2020

-2020 was a crazy year and we unfortunately we not able to see all our friends as much as we would have liked.
-Though, as we start to enter a brighter future, we wanted to share some of our top stories in energy consulting from last year to stay connected.
-We hope our passion for what we do can inspire and spark some creative connections.
+2020 was a crazy year and unfortunately we were not able to see all our friends as much as we would have liked.
+As we start to enter a new year, and a brighter future, we wanted to stay connected by sharing some of our top stories from last year.
+We hope our passion for what we do can inspire and spark some creative connections going forward!

 The titles of each story are shared below or feel free to scroll through them all!